 Q: Will it be possible to participate as an officer in the Valley of the Firelands or participate in degree portrayal.

 A: Yes, the Valley of The Firelands will be comprised of the regular battery of four of the Concordant Bodies of the Northern Masonic Jurisdiction – Ancient Accepted Scottish Rite (Lodge of Perfection, Council of Princes of Jerusalem, Chapter of Rose Croix, Consistory).
 The top two positions of each Concordant Body are elected positions.
 The remainder of the positions in each Body shall be determined by the Board.
 The Officers, elected and appointed, shall have well defined roles and goals.
 Those men that hold appointed positions shall by merit be considered for advancement and election.

 There are additional ways to participate in the Valley: as a member and/or leader of a Stagecraft Team or Valley Club.

 Q: When will the Valley of the Firelands hold its meetings and where?

-A: Navigate to the Calendar/Events page of the Valley Website, details for meetings may be found there.
+A: Navigate to the Events Calendar page of the Valley Website.
+Details for meetings can be found there.

 Contact an Officer: email - TheSecretaryVOF@gmail.com phone - 419 901 8881 Principal Location: North-central Ohio